-- taking a pre-season sample (taken shortly before the start of the bathing season) 4;
+- taking a pre-season sample (taken shortly before the start of the bathing season)4;

 - a minimum of four samples per season5;

 - a minimum of one sample per month6.

 If these rules are satisfied, the bathing water is categorised as 'sampling frequency satisfied'.
 If not all monitoring requirements are fulfilled the bathing water is categorised as 'not enough samples'.
-All bathing waters met the described monitoring requirements set by the Directive.
-Table 1 shows the statistics of bathing waters according to monitoring requirements.
+100.0% of bathing waters met the described monitoring requirements set by the Directive, while the rest did not satisfy monitoring requirements for different reasons: being new; having changed environmental conditions that might affect water quality classification; closed; not monitored due to legal issues, physical inaccessibility to the site etc.

-$^{^{3}}$ The methodology used by the EC and the EEA is described here, while results of assessment by national authorities may differ in individual cases.
+3 The methodology used by the EC and the EEA is described here, while results of assessment by national authorities may differ in individual cases.

-4 A pre-season sample is taken into a sum of samples per season.
+4 A pre-season sample is taken into account at total number of samples per season.